[thanks to Alonso Reyes on unsplash for the beautiful image above]

 3. Use the time to explore the area; there are typically so many great things to do in the areas around cruise port cities.

-Did you know that there is at least one cruise line that offers “solo” cabins with no single supplement on EVERY cruise?
-And they even have some No Single Supplement cruises just for solo travelers?
+It’s about time — Several cruise lines are now offering “solo” cabins with either no single supplement or a reduced supplement on cruises.
+AND, there is one line that offers “Solo” cabins on EVERY cruise without a supplement charge.
+Plus, they even have some No Single Supplement cruises just for solo travelers!
 Interested?
-Email me — let’s find you that cruise!
+Email me — let’s find you an awesome cruise!

 What are some of the factors that come into play when selecting a cruise?